dude1121/obsidian-vault/01 - Notes/Brushless DC Motor.md

 \end{circuitikz}
 \end{document}
 ```
-Of course, depending on the commutation stage, the phases will not be A and B and the example above only hold between $30\degree$ and $90\degree$.
+Of course, depending on the commutation stage, the phases will not be A and B and the example above only holds between $30\degree$ and $90\degree$.